gpac/ComplianceWarden/README.md

 ## Testing

-ComplianceWarden includes known good tests and known bad tests.
+The Compliance Warden includes known good tests and known bad tests.
 This ensures the software is stable to false positives.

 ```
 ./check